english-blog/english-blog.github.io/_posts/2011-11-02-wired-for-thought-how-the-brain-is-shaping-the-future-of-the-internet-jeffrey-stibel-book-review.md

 **Number of Pages:** 202
 **Language:** English

-Jeffrey Stibel is a brain scientist and entrepreneur, who is the chairman of [BrainGate](braingate), a brain-implant company that allows people to use their thoughts to control electrical devices and also the president of [web.com](web) which helps entrepreneurs to grow their business in the web.
-Most importantly, this book is recommended by my all time favorite author [John Assaraf](john).
+Jeffrey Stibel is a brain scientist and entrepreneur, who is the chairman of [BrainGate][braingate], a brain-implant company that allows people to use their thoughts to control electrical devices and also the president of [web.com][web] which helps entrepreneurs to grow their business in the web.
+Most importantly, this book is recommended by my all time favorite author [John Assaraf][john].
 What else you need to read this book?.

 [braingate]: http://www.braingate.com/
 [web]: http://www.web.com/